nuxeo-archives/org.eclipse.ecr/README.md

 To configure your Eclipse you need to create a target platform that will be used when developing ECR plugins.
 To create the ECR target platform:
-1. Open Eclipse Prefenrecnes.
+* Open Eclipse Preferences.
-2. Go to `Install/Update > Avaiulable Software Sites`.
+* Go to `Install/Update > Available Software Sites`.
 Click on Add ...
-3. Put a name like `Local ECR` and click on `Local..` button
+* Put a name like `Local ECR` and click on `Local..` button
-4. Choose the repository you builded in `build/repository/target/repository`
+* Choose the repository you builded in `build/repository/target/repository`
-5. Then go to `Plug-in Development` preference page.
+* Then go to `Plug-in Development` preference page.
-6. Click on `Add ...` to define your new target platform.
+* Click on `Add ...` to define your new target platform.
-7. Select `Nothing: Start with an empty ...` then put a name like `Local ECR` in the text box at the top.
+* Select `Nothing: Start with an empty ...` then put a name like `Local ECR` in the text box at the top.
-8. Click on `Add ...` button and then select `Software Site` and choose the local repository site you created before.
+* Click on `Add ...` button and then select `Software Site` and choose the local repository site you created before.
-9. Here you may want to select both categories: ECR and ECR SDK.
+* Here you may want to select both categories: ECR and ECR SDK.
 The SDK categroty is useful only if you need ECR sources.
-If no catergies are displayes make sure you checked the `Group by Category` option.
+If no catergies are listed make sure you checked the `Group by Category` option.
-10 Before pressing `Finish` make sure you *UNCHECK* `Include requires software`!
+* Before pressing `Finish` make sure you *UNCHECK* `Include requires software`!
-11. Press Finsih, Activate your new Target Platform and Apply you changes.
+* Press Finsih, Activate your new Target Platform and Apply you changes.

 Now you can start working with ECR, and create your first ECR plugin.